Epic Wildlife Encounters with a Smooth Fly-Back

 Motion Sickness

-Don’t let a fear of seasickness scare you away!
-Over the years many who have dreamed of experiencing South Georgia and Antarctica with us have stayed home for fear of seasickness, but of all those who have joined, we know of only one passenger who said that seasickness really affected the enjoyment of the trip.
-Still, that same passenger talked about repeating the trip, because the rest of the experiences more than made up for it.
+Don’t let a fear of motion sickness keep you away!
+Even those who have experienced seasickness reported that the incredible wildlife and overall experience were well worth the temporary discomfort.
 For all but the most sensitive, motion sickness is only a problem during open ocean passages.
-Days and nights when we are landing or cruising between landings are quite calm because we are very close to land.
-The Southern Ocean has a reputation for the worst seas in the world, not because they are always rough (on the average day, the seas are actually quite calm!) but because their extremes are large.
+Days and nights, when we are landing or cruising between landings, are quite calm because we are very close to land.
+The Southern Ocean has a reputation for the worst seas in the world, not because they are always rough (on the average day, the seas are quite calm!) but because their extremes are large.
 If we are hit by a storm during a crossing, the experience will be memorable.
-For this reason, unless you know you are immovable by the heavy seas, bring a good supply of medication.
-Many of our frequent travelers are quite susceptible to seasickness, yet they come back year after year because they love Antarctica!
-Read our suggestions for coping with seasickness and contact us if you have any concerns.
+For this reason, unless you know you are immovable by the heavy seas, bring a good supply of medication and come prepared!
+The key to avoiding seasickness is to act before you experience nausea.
+Do your own research and consult your doctor before taking any medications.
+A good night of sleep, eating well, limiting alcohol, and using your favorite seasickness remedy is sufficient for most travelers.
+Find more information on our Coping with Seasickness webpage (this information is applicable to any form of motion sickness) and contact us if you have any questions.

 Transportation